falseme/Fabricio-Tomas/README.md

 ## 👋 Hi, I'm Fabricio Tomás.
-I'm a 19 year-old living in Argentina and a student of the UNL ([Universidad Nacional del Litoral](https://www.unl.edu.ar "Universidad Nacional del Litoral ARG")).
+I'm a 19 year-old student of the UNL ([Universidad Nacional del Litoral](https://www.unl.edu.ar "Universidad Nacional del Litoral ARG")) living in Argentina.
 I like maths and using them to achieve the most efficient algoritm.
+My favorite math operation is the logarithm.

 ------------